Why do we celebrate valentines day? What is the history of this holiday? Is it a religious or secular celebration?

-Pink chrysanthemum blooms wish the recipient a long life; white blooms symbolize loyalty and devotion, and the red blooms say ‘I love you’.
+A mixed bouquet of pink chrysanthemum colorful blooms wishes the recipient a long life; white blooms symbolize loyalty and devotion, and the red blooms are the perfect flowers and a special gift as they mean ‘I love you.

-These large flowerheads come in the bloom colors of pink, blue, white, or a mix of these three colors.
+These large flowerheads come in the bloom colors of pink, blue, white, or a mix of these three colors and make for beautiful bouquets.
 All colors of hydrangea blooms represent love, unity, and family.
 Instead of giving cut hydrangea blooms this Valentine’s Day, consider giving a potted hydrangea so it can be planted in the yard and the floral display enjoyed for years to come.

-Fragrant and delicate-looking petals create a large bloom and are a favorite at weddings because they symbolize beauty and elegance.
-Red peonies convey the message of love and passion, pink peonies symbolize love at first sight.
+Fragrant and delicate-looking petals create a large bloom and are a favorite at weddings because they symbolize beauty and elegance and make stunning flower bouquets.
+Red peonies convey the message of love and passion; pink peonies symbolize love at first sight.

 These flowers represent happiness and joy.
 It’s hard to look at a field of sunflowers without smiling.
-These flowers come in several sizes and bloom colors, including traditional happy yellow; red which conveys the feelings of lust and passion; orange means strength and positivity,and white sunflower petals represent innocence.
+These flowers come in several sizes and bloom colors, including traditional happy yellow; red, which conveys lust and passion; orange, which means strength and positivity; and white sunflower petals, which represent innocence.

 Tulips are among the first flowers to bloom in the spring and are often used to represent a fresh start or new beginning.

 These small deep purple blooms represent modesty, faithfulness, and humility.
-By giving someone violets for Valentine’s Day you are telling them that you admire their faithfulness and your affection for them will be faithful and enduring.
+By giving someone violets for Valentine’s Day, you are telling them that you admire their faithfulness and that your affection for them will be faithful and enduring.

-A common garden flower that is used as a daily remembrance of someone in your life, either past or present.
+A common garden flower is used daily to remember someone in your life, either past or present.
 The tall, stately plant produces one large bloom on top of each stem that lasts for weeks during the summer and is a constant reminder of someone we love.

-If you are more traditional and you’d prefer to gift a red bouquet instead, why don’t you check our guide to Red Flowers: 11 Types and What They Mean
+If you are more traditional and you’d prefer to gift a different color bouquet instead, why don’t you check our guide to Red Flowers: 11 Types and What They Mean